 Additional characteristics are consistent with the UPOV 1991 definition of a variety ("Variety means a plant grouping (...) defined by the expression of the characteristics resulting from a given genotype (...).").

-Additional phenotypic characteristics should be defined on a crop-bycrop basis.
-They can be added to the list of characteristics in the TG's or in specific cases to the list of characteristics must (i) satisfy the general criteria of characteristics set out above, (ii) have been used by at least one UPOV contracting party in DUS testing and (iii) have been submitted to UPOV.
+Additional phenotypic characteristics should be defined on a crop-by-crop basis.
+They can be added to the list of characteristics in the TG's or in specific cases to the list of characteristics in the variety description with the agreement of the breeder.
+Additional characteristics must (i) satisfy the general criteria of characteristics set out above, (ii) have been used by at least one UPOV contracting party in DUS testing and (iii) have been submitted to UPOV.